omnt/OpenMobileNetworkToolkit/docs/quick-start.md

 If everything is set up you can now scroll up to the top of the logging settings and enable the logging system.
 If your phone has a internet connection the logging logo will tun green when data is successfully transmitted to the database.

-You should now see the device and measurement selectable in the dashboards and graphs ans maps filling with data points.
+You should now see the device and measurement selectable in the dashboards and graphs and maps filling with data points.

 [Home](OpenMobileNetworkToolkit.md)